gyani1910/HR-Application/README.md

 ### Use Case
 The HR Application can be used by an organization to store and manage employee records on a device.
 It includes features for employee registration and salary management.
 Additionally, it has implemented authorization features to ensure secure access to the application.

-### Development Environment
-This project was developed using Azure Studio within a Docker container, providing a consistent and isolated development environment.

 ## Getting Started
 ### Prerequisites
 - Docker installed on your machine